 - No maintenance - except adding a new peat brick when emptying is required

 There’s no need to modify your boat or caravan for installation of the Airhead, because installation is simple:

 - Connect the 12 volt fan to a power source.

 The Airhead uses no moving rubber parts and all components are environmentally stable, so it is likely that no maintenance other than emptying and external cleaning will be required for years.

 Click here to see why you should choose Airhead.

-Availability: Most options are in stock.
-New stock is due June/July 2018
+Availability: New stock is due late July 2018.

 Airhead is the ONLY Marine Composting Toilet with -

 • Seals under seat & lid - suits shower/toilet combination

 • Separate seat and lid (NOT part of the toilet bowl mould) which means men can lift the seat and stand to 'pee'.